neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/communication.md

 ## Slack

-All of our lab communication goes through our dedicated Slack workspace (https://neuro-group-femto.slack.com), and not by email (see [this page](../../../becoming-a-lab-member/important-lab-accounts/) for how to install and get a Slack account).
+All of our lab communication goes through our dedicated [Slack workspace](https://neuro-group-femto.slack.com), and not by email (see [this page](../../../becoming-a-lab-member/important-lab-accounts/) for how to install and get a Slack account).

 We have a number of good practices on how to use Slack: